viperleed/viperleed/doc/content/api/aseapi.rst

 The ASE API provides a number of Python function that allow calling and starting |LEED-IV| calculations.
 For an example of how to use the ASE interface, see :ref:`this tutorial<example_Ni(110)>`.
+Please note that the ASE interface may require installing the R-factor extension as described in the
+:ref:`installation instructions<rfactor_exentsion>`.

 .. note::
     The ViPErLEED ASE interface is an area of active development and may